nuclio/nuclio/docs/reference/triggers/kafka.md

 ## Offset management
 Nuclio replicas can come up and go down on a whim (mostly due to auto-scaling) and the responsibility for a given partition migrates from one replica to the other.
 It is important to make sure that the new replica picks up where the previous replica left off (so as to not lose messages or re-process message).
 Kafka offers a persistent "offset" per partition that indicates at which point in the partition the consumer group is.
 New Nuclio replicas can read this and simply start reading the partition from there.

-However, it is the Nuclio replica's responsiblity to update this offset.
+However, it is the Nuclio replica's responsibility to update this offset.
 Naively, whenever a message is handled Nuclio can contact Kafka and tell it to increment the offset of the partition.
 This would carry a large overhead per message and therefore be very slow.

 The `sarama` library offers an "auto-commit" feature wherein Nuclio replicas need only "mark" the message as handled and `sarama` will, in the background and periodically, update Kafka about the current offsets of all partitions.
 The default interval is 1s and cannot be configured at this time.